lxk19921205/Books/README.md

 	- Upload from user (e-book)

-	- Manually entered if none of above works

     - Use camera to scan the QR code or the barcode

-	- Simple format conversion (e.g. HTML 2 txt)
+	- Simple format conversion (e.g. HTML 2 txt) (considering removing this since it's less important)

 * Book management